jwt2706/Chip8Interpreter/README.md

 [This general high-level guide](https://tobiasvl.github.io/blog/write-a-chip-8-emulator) is what got me into making this.
 It was a lot of fun!
 I suggest you try it too.

-[Here](https://github.com/loktar00/chip8/tree/master/roms) is the source of the all the roms.
-I just renamed them to making testing easier.
-I do not own or claim ownership of these files.
+I do not own or claim ownership of the files in the `roms` folder.
 They are only present in this repository for educational purposes.

 ## TODO